 Figure 7.
 Booz Allen Hamilton revenue by customer type

-Source: Booz Allen Hamilton Corporation Form 10-Q for Q3 2024
+Source: Booz Allen Hamilton Form 10-Q for Q2 2025

 Defense Sector Peer Analysis

 After lackluster growth in the previous decade, the defense sector is poised for a comeback in the years to come.
-Against the backdrop of rising geopolitical tensions and upcoming U.S. elections this fall, some players such as Lockheed Martin and Booz Allen Hamilton are in a better position to weather economic headwinds.
-The high proportion of government spending as a percentage of their revenues secures their position as it ensures predictability of their cash flows.
-Of the four companies, Boeing remains a turnaround play and is most exposed to commercial developments in the aviation sector.
-RTX will also benefit should the air traffic recovery continue, and is also shielded to an economic downturn with its sound financial health and 59% government spending exposure.
+Against the backdrop of persistent geopolitical tensions and legislative uncertainty following the U.S. elections, some players such as Lockheed Martin and Booz Allen Hamilton are in a better position to weather economic headwinds.

 Source: Company 10-Q and 10-K filings

-In conclusion, we once again posit that monitoring the public procurement activity of major players within the defense sector is worthwhile due to their well-documented dependence on government contracting.
+In conclusion, we once again posit that monitoring the global public procurement activity of major players within the defense sector is worthwhile due to their well-documented dependence on government contracting.
 This holds particularly true in light of the relationship between government receivables and stock movement that we have discovered and discussed in one of our white papers.
-Learn more about our forward-looking government receivables data here
+Learn more about our forward-looking government receivables data here.

 This article was originally published in September 2022.
-Its current, updated version has been published in February 2024.
+Its current, updated version has been published in November 2024.